 The CREATE Club generally meets every other Wednesday throughout the school year.
 Check Middle School calendar for dates.
 Contact Mrs. Angela Della Valle for Schoology code.

 Students in grades five through eight may participate in Drama Club.
 Drama Club's goal is to provide quality productions for the Upper Merion community to enjoy.
 Students meet after school two to three times from September through April to rehearse for their productions.
 Each year the club presents a musical in the spring.
 Each member must audition in order to participate in the production.
 The Stage Crew is also an important part of the club.
 Students work to build sets, scenery and props for the year’s production.
 Listen to the announcements for information on signing up to join Drama Club.

 After school intramural sessions are held in the fall and spring.
 Students in grades five and six may participate.
-Activities vary including, Computers, Water Games, Floor Hockey, Run for Fun, Spanish is Fun, Electronic Music Keyboard, Drama and Introduction to Dance.
+Activities vary including, Computers, Floor Hockey, Anime Drawing, Cooperative Games, Board Games, and Wrestling.

 JUNIOR OPTIMIST CLUB

 The Junior Optimist Club is a service organization that provides opportunities for all middle school students grades five to eight to give back to their community and school.
 There is a sign-up every fall, but students may continue to join throughout the year.
-Activities include the school store, talent show, food and necessities drives, school beautification, community fairs, trout rodeo, and fundraisers.
-There is a volunteer sign-up sheet for each activity.
+Numerous volunteer opportunities are offered throughout the year.
+Students stay connected by attending our monthly meeting and through schoology.

 NATIONAL JUNIOR HONOR SOCIETY